Museum cards

 These are the exhibitions that I’ve been to and what their full price ticket costs:

-I wrote a blog about both Jean Hélion at the MaM and Théodore Rousseau at the Petit Palais.
+I wrote a blog about Jean Hélion at the MaM, Théodore Rousseau at the Petit Palais and Paris 1793-1794 which was a very influential year in French history.

-All of these museums have a free permanent collection.
+All of these museums (apart from musée Zadkine) have a free permanent collection.

 * I wanted to see this exhibition with a friend, but we couldn’t get to the museum because it was in the grey zone for the olympic opening ceremony.
 We needed a QR code but we didn’t receive it on time.
 I am not counting this in the total saved.